Top Technology Trends for 2017

 Virtual Reality (VR) and Augmented Reality (AR) enter the workplace.

-With the unprecedented success of Pokémon Go, Oculus Rift and Samsung Gear, Virtual Reality (VR) and Augmented Reality (AR) have clearly established themselves as ‘must-have’ technologies in the consumer market.
+2016 saw the unprecedented success of Pokémon Go, Oculus Rift and Samsung Gear.
+This has resulted in Virtual Reality (VR) and Augmented Reality (AR) clearly establishing themselves as ‘must-have’ technologies in the consumer market.

 2017 is now expected to be the year in which VR and AR experience widespread adoption within the enterprise.
-According to a report by Tech Pro, 67% of businesses are considering using AR in the future, while 47% are considering VR for the future.
+According to a report by Tech Pro, 67% of businesses are considering using AR in the future.
+47% are considering VR for the future.

 Business leaders are looking at how they can utilise these technologies to deliver an enhanced customer and business experience through the like of 360° tours, interactive training initiatives, advanced communications, and cutting-edge prototyping.